 Take a Turkish Bath at Petra

 I’ll betray my spa ignorance here.
 I thought a Turkish bath would involve sitting in a tub of hot water, something I’m very good at doing.
 Instead, protocol at the Petra Marriott called for softening up in a coed steam room, being led into a private chamber where Fatima, my therapist, placed me face down on a marble slab and loofah-scrubbed me to within an inch of my life.
 Every so often she threw a delicious bucket of warm water over me.
 Then back to scrubbing.
 Fatima pointed out where ribbons of “dead skin” had sloughed off.
-I wasn’t entirely convinced that skin had died before she got her mitts on me, but what was left of my skin felt very soft afterwards.
+I wasn’t entirely convinced that skin had died before she got her mitts on me, but what was left of my skin felt very soft afterward.